Equipoise (horse): Assessment

 In the Blood-Horse magazine ranking of the top 100 thoroughbred champions of the 20th Century, which ranked only horses that ran in North America, Equipoise was ranked #21.
 In their book A Century of Champions, the British writers Tony Morris and John Randall placed Equipoise at #163 in their global ranking of 20th Century Thoroughbreds.
 Equipoise was also inducted into the National Museum of Racing and Hall of Fame in Saratoga Springs, New York, in 1957.

 Stud record

 Equipoise stood as a stallion for only four seasons before his death on August 4, 1938, at the age of ten.
 Four years later, the success of his progeny, notably the Kentucky Derby and Belmont Stakes winner Shut Out, saw him become America's Champion sire.

 References in popular culture

 In "Fugue for Tinhorns," the opening number of the musical Guys and Dolls, Equipoise is referred to as the great-grandfather of one of the song's fictional racehorses.

+"...he..streaked down the street like Equipoise after a sack of oats."

+The Masterful Mind of Mortimer Meek, Fantastic Adventures, May 1941; reprinted in The First William P. McGivern Science Fiction MEGAPACK, Wildside Press.

-Equipoise is also one of the racing mice in the movie Stalag 17.
+Equipoise is one of the racing mice in the movie Stalag 17.